| |

 What did I learn from this DIY project?

-I really wish we would have had the crown molding attached to the top as the inspiration picture did, but then we would have had to hang it somewhere else in the house.
+I wish we would have had the crown molding attached to the top as the inspiration picture did, but then we would have had to hang it somewhere else in the house.
 And we do not have the luxury of free wall space.

 But I think you can get the idea here, and make adjustments as needed.
 I know you’ll agree that a cabinet is a great way to repurpose a vintage window.